 On-line Donation Forms

 We do not collect personally identifiable information from you unless you provide it to us voluntarily and knowingly.
 When you request information or donate, for example, we may collect the following information: first and last name, street address, city, state, zip code, telephone number, email address, subject of inquiry and payment information.
 If you complete the Profile update form or make a donation on our web site with personally identifying information, we may use your contact information to send further information about our organization to you or to contact you when necessary.
 You may always opt out of receiving future mailings; see the “Opt Out” section below.

 The information you transmit to us on this site travels by encryption.
 The companies we work with to process your online donation payments and product purchases also use encryption and security protocols.
 The information you provide is stored in a secure location, and is accessible only by designated employees trained in the proper handling of customer information.

 We do not collect personally identifiable information unless you provide it to us knowingly and voluntarily.

-We respect your privacy and allow you to restrict internal and external sharing of your personal information.
+You may choose to restrict internal and external sharing of your personal information.
 We recognize that you may wish to limit the ways in which we contact you.
-When you make a donation, you can request that the College Fund not share your contact information with other non-profit organizations, that we not contact you or share your information with anyone or that we only contact you once a year.
+When you make a donation, you can request that the College Fund not share your contact information with other non-profit organizations; that we not contact you or share your information with anyone; or that we only contact you once a year.

 If you have any questions, please contact the College Fund at firstname.lastname@example.org.
 All reasonable efforts will be taken to ensure that your privacy requests are honored.
 If you do not wish to opt out when making an on-line donation, you may do so at a later date should you so desire.
 You cannot remove yourself from our database, but you can prevent unwanted communication.
 You can review your personal contact information or make corrections or changes at any time by contacting the American Indian College Fund at (303) 426-8900 or by e-mail at email@example.com.